RezNamikaze/Beginner-s-journey-to-tech/README.md

-# Beginner-s-journey-to-tech
+# Beginners blog
-My first landing page with great use of aesthetics from CSS
+My first landing page with use of aesthetics from CSS